 We all have our monthly bills: rent, utilities, insurance, car payment or student loans.
 We all buy groceries and occasionally eat out.
 These are the normal expenses we have all come to expect, and we all plan our budgets around them.

-The unexpected is when the muffler falls off the car or an accident lands you in the emergency room.
+However, we don’t always plan for the moments when the muffler falls off the car or an accident lands you in the emergency room.
 According to a recent survey, only 39 percent of people would be able to pay a $1,000 unexpected bill from their savings.

 There are options for working with your credit card lender to reduce your commitment, and many companies will be happy to discuss your options.
 You can ask them to erase past late fees, or even negotiate a reduced monthly payment that’s more aligned with your paycheck.
 Some of these options may affect your credit or credit lines, so be sure to research your options.

 There are some expenses that you cannot avoid — housing, transportation and food — but you can consider cutting back on nonessential spending.
 The average American spends $2,913 on entertainment each year.
 While it is important to enjoy yourself every once in a while, cutting back on a few nights out or canceling one of your online video streaming services will show up in your bank account.

 Depending on your employer, you may be able to get paid in advance for work you will be doing in the coming weeks.
 All companies are different, and you should talk with your boss, manager or a member of human resources about the specific company guidelines.

 Whatever your unexpected expense, one or more of these strategies will at least help to get it paid off.
 Consider saving money for unexpected expenses in a high-yield savings or money market account going forward — having even a small amount saved in an emergency fund will help you when it comes to the burden of your next unexpected expense.

 Consider utilizing a personal loan to cover unexpected expenses.
 Find out more here.